 Outcomes of the meeting:

-- EGILAT welcomed the outputs of EGILAT 2-year policy theme (2019-2021) “Advancing the trade and distribution of legally harvested forest products” that consist of policy theme report, private sector survey, and compendium of resources.
+- EGILAT welcomed the outputs of its two-year policy theme (2019–2021) “Advancing the trade and distribution of legally harvested forest products” which consist of a policy theme report, a private-sector survey, and a compendium of resources

-- EGILAT members supported Thailand’s plan to host The Fifth APEC Meeting of Ministers Responsible for Forestry (MMRF5) in August 2022 and suggested Thailand to circulate the relevant document on MMRF5 for further review by members.
+- EGILAT members supported Thailand’s plan to host The Fifth APEC Meeting of Ministers Responsible for Forestry (MMRF5) in August 2022 and suggested for Thailand to circulate the relevant document on MMRF5 for further review by members

 The expert group meets twice a year, usually on the margins of the Senior Officials’ Meetings.
 It also regularly hosts supporting workshops and stakeholder dialogue meetings.